 With classes in photography, experience as a high fashion model, and a DIY mindset, he learned how to use a camera.
 When he does freelance photography, it’s generally for album covers and animals, but isn’t limited by subject.
 Some examples are on lichydesign.com and Instagram.

 As a musician Geoff has recorded and produced over 30 albums and EPs since 2006, contributing to over a dozen bands of various genres and playing multiple instruments.
 He started playing guitar and piano in 3rd grade, and was intermittently involved with chorus throughout grade school.
 Geoff picked up other instruments and techniques over the years.
-He’s a fan of improvisation and unorthodox techniques to achieve certain sounds.
-He’s composed soundtracks for short films and has created samples for voice acting and narration.
+He’s a fan of improvisation and unorthodox techniques to achieve unique sounds.
+He’s composed soundtracks for short films and created samples for voice acting and narration.

-ABOUT IMAGES ON THIS BLOG
+ABOUT IMAGES ON THIS SITE

 All images either belong to Geoff Lichy, or are used under a Creative Commons Zero license (usually from Unsplash).
 If any exceptions arise, credit will be given in the post where the image appears.